-Prospective graduate students must apply formally, preferably through the online application system (http://www.gradapp.indiana.edu).
-A complete application will include three letters of recommendation, statement of purpose, and official transcripts from all undergraduate and graduate institutions (mailed directly to the program to which the student is applying).
+Prospective graduate students must apply formally, preferably through the online application system.
+A complete application will include three letters of recommendation, statement of purpose, and official transcripts from all undergraduate and graduate institutions (submitted directly to the program to which the student is applying).
 International students must also submit results of the Test of English as a Foreign Language (TOEFL) or equivalent.
 Individual programs often request additional information.

-All degree requirements are described in detail in the individual descriptions of each program and, except for the Au.D., in the University Graduate School Bulletin.
+All degree requirements except for the Au.D., are described in detail in the individual descriptions of each program and in the University Graduate School Bulletin.
 In general, the M.A. or M.S. requires at least 30 credit hours, including 20 in the major field and at least 9 in courses numbered 500 or above.
 The M.A.T. degree requires 36 credit hours.
 The M.F.A. degree requires a minimum of 60 credit hours.
 The Ph.D. degree requires at least 90 credit hours, including one Ph.D. minor taken outside the major department.
 Ph.D. students must also complete, defend, and submit an approved dissertation.
 The Au.D. degree requires a minimum of 90 credit hours.

 Doctoral Advisory and Research Committees

-The University Graduate School requires that each College doctoral student be assigned an advisory committee consisting of at least two faculty members from the major area and one faculty member representing the most likely Ph.D. minor.
-The committee composition is submitted to and formally approved by the College Graduate Office no later than one year after the student is admitted to the graduate program.
+The University Graduate School requires that each College doctoral student be assigned an advisory committee no later than one year after the student is admitted to the graduate program.
 The advisory committee is responsible for approving the student's coursework, evaluating student progress, and providing the student with advice, as needed.